cksystemsteaching/selfie/book.md

 ./selfie -c selfie.c -m 2 -c selfie.c
 ```

-Here, the relevant part of the output is:
+Here, the relevant part of the output should be similar to this:

 ```
 ./selfie: selfie executing selfie.c with 2MB physical memory on mipster